Updated: 2 days ago

 An employer can be held responsible for discrimination or discriminatory behavior under California law if they fall into one of the following categories:

 Employers with a staff of five or more

-Individuals who work in companies with less than five employees will have no recourse if they are subjected to discrimination practices.
+Individuals working in companies with less than five employees will have no recourse if they are subjected to discrimination.
 As a result, the employer must be a "individual regularly employing five or more people" to be held legally liable for discriminatory practices.